 What to Do in Potomac

 People living in Potomac have easy access to some of the area's best outdoor recreation.
 The Billy Goat Trail at the Great Falls of Maryland is a particularly popular attraction for hikers and outdoor enthusiasts.
-The 4.7-mile hiking trail is divided into three sections.
-Hikers can learn more about the area's history at the Great Falls Tavern Visitor Center.
+The 4.7-mile hiking trail is divided into three sections, and hikers can learn more about the area's history at the Great Falls Tavern Visitor Center.
 The visitor center also sells tickets for the Great Falls Canal boat ride which takes visitors down the river on a tugboat pulled by mules on the shore.

 Although Potomac, MD, is primarily a residential suburb, there are still many shopping and dining options.
 Potomac Village Shopping Center is the largest, most popular place for locals to shop and dine out.
 The shopping center is designed as an outdoor mall with plenty of trees and quaint brick buildings that residents can stroll through.
 The Potomac neighborhood is also located near Westfield Montgomery Mall, where shoppers can find department and specialty stores.

 The homes for sale in Potomac, Maryland, are predominantly large single-family homes with at least three bedrooms.
 Potomac doesn't have many townhomes or condo units to choose from within the neighborhood, but there are a few options for people who prefer them.

 Although Potomac has been settled since the early 1700s, most of the area's homes were built in the 1950s.
 Many of the buildings have architecture that resembles the popular "villa" style or French Chateau feel.

 Transportation in Potomac